The first BMW X3 arrived in 2004 and shared mechanical components with the four-wheel-drive version of the E46 3 Series.

-BMW subcontracted much of the development to Austrian company Magna Steyr, which also built the car.
+Much of the BMW X3 development was subcontracted to Austrian company Magna Steyr, which also built the car.
 As the first mid-size SUV with a premium badge, it had strong early sales in the UK, with a peak of 7600 cars registered in 2006.
-But volumes slumped as more modern rivals entered the market and just 2000 found buyers here in 2009.
+But the BMW's volumes slumped as more modern rivals entered the market and just 2000 found buyers here in 2009.

 BMW has sharpened the X3’s appeal accordingly.
 Not only is it bigger than the car it replaces, but it’s also claimed to be quicker, greener and even slightly cheaper once extra standard spec is factored in.
 In 2014, the X3 was facelifted with a range of new engines along with some exterior changes dominating the update.